shamvoke/shamvoke/_posts/2025-09-09-beep-code-if-laptops-could-talk.md

 ---
 date: 2025-09-10 01:31:00
 layout: post
-title: "BEEP CODE: If laptops could talk"
+title: "Beep code: If laptops could talk"
 subtitle: No laptops were harmed in the writing of this post
 description: Based on a true events.
 A dead laptop,  a curious friend, and beeps!
 category: tips